|

 The perfect moment hangs neatly on the cross of experience.

-And ideas, they said, strip all your ideas
+"And ideas," they said, "strip all your ideas

 and express the form that madmen trace along

-the midnight skyline of your favorite city.
+the midnight skyline of your favorite city."

 Everything reduced down to the limp of a tramp

-of machines; a drowning of them.
+a drowning of them.

-Yet a new way to torture men and dust the mind with
+A new way to torture men and dust the mind with

 complexity;